Argyle (town), New York: History

 According to the first census of the United States in 1790, a small number of Argyle residents, along with those from other towns in New York held enslaved people prior to the final abolition of slavery in New York State on July 5, 1827.
 In 1790, 14 enslaved were reported in the Argyle census count, 29 in 1800, and 15 in 1810.
 In the early- to mid-1800s, Argyle was also home to abolitionists and the Ransom Stiles home and the County Poor House were believed to be stops on the underground railroad for southern slaves fleeing to Canada.

 During the American Civil War, approximately 90 men of Argyle enlisted with the 123rd New York Volunteer Infantry Regiment Company F (Washington Country Regiment), and 37 men with the 93rd New York Infantry Regiment, according to the New York State Military Museum.
-Additional New York volunteer infantry regiments which, at times, contained soldiers from Argyle according to "The History of Washington County" published in 1878, were the 22nd, 43rd, 44th, and 96th Infantry Regiments and the 2nd Cavalry and Harris Light Cavalry units.
+Additional New York volunteer regiments which, at times, contained soldiers from Argyle according to "The History of Washington County" published in 1878, were the 22nd, 44th, 77th, and 96th Infantry Regiments and the 2nd and 7th Cavalry and 16th NY Heavy Artillery Regiments.
 At least four additional men with Argyle ties enlisted with the 20th, 26th and 31st New York Colored Infantry Regiments and 54th Massachusetts Infantry Regiment.

 Voters in Argyle overwhelmingly passed four resolutions on November 5, 2019, allowing alcohol to be sold within the Town and Village ending Argyle's "dry" status which it had maintained since a few years after the repeal of Prohibition.
 Previously Argyle was the largest dry town in New York State.

 The U.S. National Weather Service confirmed an EF1 tornado touched down near the hamlet of Goose Island on Monday, August 10, 2020.
 Damage to roofs and sidings of nearby homes was limited and no injuries were reported, although many tree trunks were snapped or uprooted.
 According to TornadoHistoryProject.com, at least five tornadoes have been confirmed touching down in Washington County since 1950, although this is the first to be confirmed within Argyle during that time.

 The Town of Argyle was near the path of totality (98.5%) during the Solar eclipse of April 8, 2024 according to the WEB site timeanddata.com.
-The time of maximum solar eclipse in Argyle was at 3:27.05 pm and was viewed with mostly clear weather.